-Maximising income generation
+♦ Maximising income generation

-The Academy has a wholly owned subsidiary - Prospect Educational and Public Services Ltd, which generates income through the letting of the Academy's sports and conference facilities.
+The Academy has a wholly owned subsidiary - Prospect Educational and Public Services Ltd - which generates income through the letting of the Academy's sports and conference facilities.
 It also sells Academy uniform to students.
-Unlike the two previous academic years, the 2021-22 academic year returned closer to normality for the subsidiary as a majority of its sports lettings returned to full operation both for activity on the main West Hill site and also remotely at Openview sports ground.
+Letting activity has returned to (and now surpassed) Pre-Covid levels with the majority of the income achieved through its sports lettings both on the main West Hill site and at the Openview sports ground.

-The sports facilities at the Openview Sports Ground are well used with both the grassed pitch areas and the all-weather playing surface used by a fixed group of community users whose own requirements fall outside of the needs of the Academy from a timing perspective, these are set to increase with the Academy's usage going forward, expected to considerably reduce.
+The sports facilities at the Openview Sports Ground are well used with both the grassed pitch areas and the all-weather playing surface used by a fixed group of community users whose own requirements fall outside school usage periods which are now taken up increasingly by private school hiring as the Academy utilisation has decreased significantly with more undertaken at the West Hill campus post-Covid.